 Electric cars have made their presence known on roadways with glossy and luxurious models that are hard to miss.
+They’re also not that hard to purchase, especially with PCO Cars available almost anyone can afford one.
 Here are the best electric vehicles introduced in 2017.
 Hurry and get your name on the waiting list, the electric boom shows no sign of slowing and these options are in high demand.

 Faraday Future FF91

 Tesla’s Model X has competition in this all-electric SUV from Farraday.
 The FF91 has a futuristic design but maintains a sleek and stylish look sure to lead to many coveting glances.
 With three electric motors, a zero-60 jump in 2.39 seconds, and over 300 miles of lithium battery per charge, the car matches its design power.
 Farraday has embraced the future with open arms: the FF 91 features a giant tablet-esque screen and has wiped out nearly all physical buttons in favor of touch-sensitive TFT screens.
 Even the rearview and side mirrors are replaced by screens and cameras, which merge their feeds to eliminate blind spots.

 Tesla Model 3 is one of the top electric cars